Fine-tuning Diffusion Policy Model

 Data Collection Recommendations

-- Diverse Scenarios: Collect data with different starting states and goals
+- Diverse Scenarios: Collect data with different initial states and goals.

-- High-Quality Annotations: Ensure accuracy of action annotations
+- High-Quality Annotation: Ensure accuracy of action annotations.

-- Sufficient Data Volume: Diffusion models typically require more data
+- Sufficient Data Volume: Diffusion models usually require more data.

 Training Optimization Recommendations

-- Noise Scheduling: Choose appropriate noise scheduling strategy
+- Noise Schedule: Choose an appropriate noise scheduling strategy.

-- Learning Rate Scheduling: Use cosine annealing or step decay
+- Learning Rate Schedule: Use cosine annealing or step decay.

 Deployment Optimization Recommendations

-- Model Compression: Use knowledge distillation or quantization techniques
+- Model Compression: Use knowledge distillation or quantization.

-Q: What advantages does Diffusion Policy have compared to other policy learning methods?
+Q: What are the advantages of Diffusion Policy compared to other policy learning methods?

-- Multimodal Generation: Can handle tasks with multiple solutions
+- Multimodal Generation: Capable of handling tasks with multiple solutions.

-- Strong Robustness: Good robustness to noise and perturbations
+- Strong Robustness: Good robustness against noise and perturbations.

-Q: How to choose the appropriate number of inference steps?
+Q: How to choose the right number of inference steps?

-A: The choice of inference steps needs to balance quality and speed:
+A: The choice of inference steps balances quality and speed:

-- Fast prototyping: 5-10 steps, suitable for quick testing
+- Rapid Prototyping: 5-10 steps, suitable for quick testing.

 Q: How long does training take?